pixashot/blog/introduction/index.md

 ---
 excerpt: "Pixashot is a free, open-source web screenshot API running on Google Cloud Run that lets developers capture up to 20,000 screenshots monthly with premium features."
-published_at: "2024-12-02 09:00:00"
+published_at: "2024-12-17 05:00:00"
 images:
   featured: capture.jpg
 ---

-# Introducing Pixashot: Free Web Screenshot API on Google Cloud Run
+# Introducing Pixashot: A Developer-First Screenshot API That's Actually Free

-Here's something that didn't make sense to me: developers are paying hundreds of dollars monthly for screenshot APIs, when Google Cloud Run could handle the same workload within its free tier.
-All you need is a well-designed container that exposes a clean API for capturing web screenshots.
+Here's a frustration I bet you've experienced: you need to add screenshot capabilities to your project, but the pricing is wild - hundreds of dollars monthly for what's essentially a headless browser.
+I kept thinking there had to be a better way...

-That's why I built Pixashot - an open-source, production-ready screenshot service that lets you capture up to 20,000 screenshots per month without spending a cent.
+That's why I built Pixashot - an open-source, privacy-first screenshot service that lets you capture up to 20,000 screenshots using Google Cloud Run's free tier before spending a cent.

 ## Why Pixashot?